diffix/syndiffix-fs/README.md

 # Reference implementation of SynDiffix

-## Goals
+## Purpose

-This is the reference implementation of SynDiffix that should serve as a guide for a fully-featured integration of the mechanism into other projects.
+This is the reference implementation of SynDiffix.
+It is two primary roles:
+* To test the properties and performance of SynDiffix.
+* To serve as the core description of the technology from which other implementations and integrations can be built.

 ## Usage